Top Rated Family Law ATtorneys

 In a contested annulment case, a judge will ultimately decide whether or not to grant the annulment or any other counterclaims.
 During the trial, both parties will have the opportunity to present their case and evidence, as well as call witnesses and question the other spouse.

-In some circumstances, alternative dis-8pute resolution methods, like mediation or collaborative law, may be used to resolve conflicts outside of a courtroom.
+In some circumstances, alternative dispute resolution methods, like mediation or collaborative law, may be used to resolve conflicts outside of a courtroom.
 This can lead to less adversarial and more cooperative approaches to resolving issues, including division of assets, child custody, and support requirements.

 If the court decides to grant an annulment, it is important to remember that the judge may still order you or your spouse to pay child support or alimony, grant custody or visitation rights, and divide marital property.
 This ensures that the outcome is fair, despite the annulment being granted.

-Facing contested annulments in Manhattan can be complex and emotionally exhausting.
+Facing contested annulments in Manhattan can be difficult and emotionally exhausting.
 If you find yourself in this situation, it is important to remember that you have legal rights, and you should consider seeking professional advice and representation.

 In the state of New York, an annulment is a way for a couple to legally end their relationship while stating that the marriage was never valid in the first place.
 While an annulment is a different process from a divorce, there are still several matters that need to be addressed after the annulment is granted such as property division, child custody and visitation, child support and alimony, and returning to a previous name.